noris-network/cuegen/README.md

 > *Local paths are not restricted.
 As this could be a security problem,
 > this will change in a future release.*

 Environment variables in components are [expanded][expenv], that can be used to e.g. add authentication to git urls or prefix local paths.
+For cloning private repositories via Http url, `CUEGEN_HTTP_USERNAME` and `CUEGEN_HTTP_PASSWORD` can also be set in the environment.

-Example:
+Components Example:
     cuegen: components: [
       "../database-chart",
       "../common-static-resources.zip",